 US, UK back Canada in its dispute with India over diplomats

-On Thurdsay, Ottawa said it had withdrawn 41 of its 62 diplomats in India after New Delhi urged on reduction in staff.
+On Thursday, Ottawa said it had withdrawn 41 of its 62 diplomats in India after New Delhi ordered it to reduce its staff.

-The United States and the United Kingdom has backed Canada said New Delhi urged on reduction of its diplomatic staff in India, reported Reuters.
+The United States and the United Kingdom has backed Canada said New Delhi ordered it to reduce its diplomatic staff in India, reported Reuters.

 On October 3, the Financial Times reported that India had ordered Canada to withdraw over 40 diplomatic staff from the country.